jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 # White-list Matrix #
 Date: 2015-10-26

-Often I think someone at Microsoft designed this, but then I realize that the entire things was the product of multiple committes working indepently - with no real design criteria, it all makes sense.

 If you have never heard of a [decision table](https://en.wikipedia.org/wiki/Decision_table), today you'll learn of the value of them.
 This easy enough.
 Start at the top (1.) and continue till to the bottom (9.).
 If you drop out anywhere along the way.
 You are done.
 However, the tables in 1., 7.,

-The table does not loop back or interconnect.
+This table does not loop back or interconnect.
 This is, in fact, a simple expert system &ndash; with you as the feedback.
 Meaning, if you discover an error, let me know.
 I or someone else will adjust this set of tables.

 1. [Is my version of Cordova/Phonegap included](#version)?